DeviceNut/PixelNutApp/how-library-works.md

 There are two defined classes in this library: 'CustomCode' and 'AppCommands'.

-The former doesn't do anything by default, but allows adding custom functionality to the 'setup()' and 'loop()' routines without having to override the entire function, and is used by the bluetooth code in 'ble-bluefruit.h, and the wifi code in 'wifi-particle.h' and 'wifi-esp32.h'.
+The former doesn't do anything by default, but allows adding custom functionality to the 'setup()' and 'loop()' routines without having to override the entire function, and is used by the bluetooth code in 'ble-bluefruit.h, and the wifi code in 'wifi-softap.h' and 'wifi-msqtt.h'.
 These handle communications with an external phone application client.
 It is also extended by code in 'segments.h' to provide support for multiple logical segments.

 Main Control #defines